dsanson/davidsanson.com/research/prog/potential-parts.markdown

 "Potential Parts"

-A survey of both contemporary and historical approaches to potential parts, with an assessment of their philosophical limitations.
+Exploring the limits of the idea that things can be divided in ways that don't correspond to their proper parts.